De Rham-Betti classes with coefficients: De Rham--Betti classes on hyper-K ahler varieties

 \begin{thm} Let $X$ be a hyper-K\"ahler variety over $K$. \begin{enumerate}[(i)] \item If $\rho^c(X)=0$, then $Z_{\h^2(X)} = \Omega^\And_{\h^2(X)}$. \item If $\rho^c(X)=1$, then $\Omega_{\h^2(X)} = \Omega^\And_{\h^2(X)}.$ \item If $\rho^c(X)=2$, then $\Omega^\dRB_{\h^2(X)} = \Omega^\And_{\h^2(X)}.$ \end{enumerate} Assume further that $X$ is of known deformation type. \begin{enumerate}[(i')] \item If $\rho^c(X)=0$, then $Z_{X} = \Omega^\And_{X}$. \item If $\rho^c(X)=1$, then $\Omega_{X} = \Omega^\And_{X}.$ \item If $\rho^c(X)=2$, then $\Omega^\dRB_{X} = \Omega^\And_{X}.$ \end{enumerate} \end{thm}

 \begin{proof} Regarding $(i)$\,: By Andr\'e's Theorem~\ref{T:simpleKS}, $G_\And(\h^2(X_{\overline \Q}))$ agrees with the Mumford--Tate group and hence is connected.
-By a Galois argument we deduce that $\Omega^\And(\h^2(X))$ is connected.
+By a Galois argument as in the proof of Lemma~\ref{L:torsor-descent}, we deduce that $\Omega^\And_{\h^2(X)}$ is connected.
 Therefore it suffices to show statement $(i)$ in the case $K=\overline \Q$.
-Note that the Kuga--Satake variety associated to $X$ of maximal Picard rank is a CM elliptic curve, so that we have an isomorphism of Andr\'e motives
+Note that the Kuga--Satake variety associated with $X$ of maximal Picard rank is a CM elliptic curve, so that we have an isomorphism of Andr\'e motives

 To conclude it suffices to see that $\dim Z_{\h^2(X)} \geq 2$.
 This follows at once from Chudnovsky's theorem~\cite{Chudnovsky} that the transcendence degree of periods of elliptic curves is at least 2.